dschlenk/opennms-cookbook/README.md

 #### Events

-* `opennms_eventconf`: adds a event-file element to events in etc/eventconf.xml.
+* `opennms_eventconf`: adds an event-file element to events in etc/eventconf.xml.
 * `opennms_event`: adds an event element to events in target eventconf file `file`.
 Not all elements from the eventconf schema are implemented, but the ones that seem to actually exist in the wild are.
 See resource for details and recipes `example_event` and `example_threshold` for example usage.

 #### Notifications